-OFM will also mail an identification card to the consular premises for the newly appointed honorary consular officer.
-The reverse of the card confirms that as honorary consular officer, the individual enjoys immunity from the jurisdiction of the judicial or administrative authorities of the United States in respect of acts performed in the exercise of consular functions.
+OFM will mail an identification card to the residential address of the newly appointed honorary consular officer.
+The reverse of the card confirms that as an honorary consular officer, the individual enjoys immunity from the jurisdiction of the judicial or administrative authorities of the United States in respect to official acts performed in the exercise of consular functions.

 To facilitate protection of the consular premises in accordance with Article 59 of the Vienna Convention on Consular Relations (VCCR), appropriate signs must clearly designate which area is being used exclusively for the purposes of the consular post.
 Further, in accordance with Article 61 of the VCCR, the consular archives and documents shall be inviolable, provided they are kept separate from other papers and documents and, in particular, from the private correspondence of the head of the consular post and of any person working with him, and from the materials, books, or documents relating to their profession or trade.

-If the embassy wishes to post a U.S. citizen or LPR as support staff at a consular post headed by an honorary consular officer, it must notify OFM by submitting a notification of appointment via eGov and attaching a diplomatic note outlining the expected duties of the individual.
-As support staff, the individual will not enjoy official acts immunity and will not receive an identification card.
+If the embassy wishes to post a U.S. citizen or LPR as support staff at a consular post headed by an honorary consular officer, it must notify OFM by submitting a notification of appointment via eGov, accompanied by a diplomatic note attached to the NoA, outlining the expected duties of the individual.
+Staff other than Honorary Consuls and Honorary Vice Consuls will not enjoy official acts immunity and will not receive an identification card.